bitsanity/ADILOS/README.md

 | 15   | | depending on result of lookup, allow or deny access |
 | 16   | | return to step 1 |

-## Expectations for ADILOS-compliant implementations

-### Technical:

-* Support __only__ the Curve for key generation, signing and verifying
-* Adhere to __only__ the expectations of the kgprotocol
-* Support both compressed and uncompressed public keys (0x03 and 0x04 leading bytes)
-* Store private keys in encrypted form only

-### Non-technical:

-* Safeguard the privacy of the communicating parties (no user/device data-gathering, no traffic or location analysis)
-* Remain free of dependency on cellular/wifi service
-* Remain free of dependency on proprietary or closed services
-* Retain responsibility for key generation, naming and public key sharing with the keymaster user
-* Any keymaster/gatekeeper implementation that implements kgprotocol may claim ADILOS compliance